LastLeaf/fw.mpa/README.md

 		port: 80, // the server port
 	},
 	db: {
-		type: 'mongodb', // should be "mongodb" if you want to use database
+		type: 'mongoose', // should be "mongoose" if you want to use database
 		host: 'localhost', // here's some database configuration
 		port: 27017,
 		user: '',